yash1307-cse/Weather-Reporter-Kotlin-/README.md

 ## API Reference

-Api used for this app is [Open Weather Map](https://openweathermap.org/api) API
+API used for this app is [Open Weather Map](https://openweathermap.org/api) API